sjara/phonotaxis/docs/state_matrix_guide.md

 ### What `reset_transitions()` does

-1. Resets all state transitions to self-loops (every event returns to the same state)
+1. Resets all state transitions to self-transitions (no event will produce a transition to another state)
 2. Sets all state timers to `INFINITE_TIME`
-3. Sets all outputs to `NOCHANGE`
+3. Sets all outputs to `NOCHANGE`, **except for the END state (state 0)** which has all outputs set to OFF
 4. **Does NOT** delete states - the state structure remains.
 This is useful for keeping a consistent mapping between states and state IDs across trials.

 After resetting, you rebuild only the states needed for the current trial.